babel-utils/babel-plugin-tester/README.md

 import identifierReversePlugin from '../identifier-reverse-plugin';

 pluginTester({
-  // One (and ONLY ONE) of the two following lines MUST be included
+  // One (and ONLY ONE) of the two following lines MUST be included.
   plugin: identifierReversePlugin,
   //preset: coolNewBabelPreset,

   // Usually unnecessary if it is returned by the plugin.
 This will default to
-  // 'unknown plugin' if a name cannot otherwise be inferred
+  // 'unknown plugin' if a name cannot otherwise be inferred.
   pluginName: 'identifier reverse',
   // Unlike with pluginName, there is no presetName inference.
 This will default
-  // to 'unknown preset' if a name is not provided
+  // to 'unknown preset' if a name is not provided.
   //presetName: 'cool-new-babel-preset',

-  // Used to test specific plugin options
+  // Used to test specific plugin options.
   pluginOptions: {
     optionA: true
   },